 Concentration of credit risk is the risk of loss due to a high percentage of the Commission's investments being invested with any one issuer.
-The Commission's investment policy places no limit on the amount the Commission may invest in any one issuer, except for commercial paper and obligations classified as supranational securities, which are limited to 5% of the total portfolio.
+The Commission's investment policy places no limit on the amount the Commission may invest in any one issuer, except for obligations of corporations with a single issuer and obligations classified as supranational securities, which are limited to 5% of the total portfolio.